mustardseeddatabase/msdb/README.md

 Bootstrap access accounts.
 Set up the first adminstrative account, from which other access accounts can be generated via the user interface.

-Note that the command format has no spaces or quotes.
+Note that the command format has no spaces or quotes, the arguments are first name, last name, login and password.

     rake authengine:bootstrap[Harry,Harker,hhrocks,sekret]